Plotkine/plotkine.github.io/the-zen-way.md

 for.

         I am a hacker, and this is my manifesto.
-You may stop this individual, but you can't stop us all... after all, we're all alike.
+You may stop this individual, but you can't stop us all... after all, we're all alike."
 <b>The Mentor</b>, <i><a href="http://phrack.org/issues/7/3.html" target="_blank" rel="noopener noreferrer">The Conscience of a Hacker</i></a></p>

 </br>